sspusapaty/multicilk/README.md

 You can also use every function from the C11 API safely (except the keyword `thread_local`).
 * The API is here: https://en.cppreference.com/w/c/thread
 * To use thread local storage related functions, see the `cilkls` branch.
 You will need to compile the modified glibc and link it with your Multicilk program.
 * To use mutex/cnd var related functions, see the `mutexes_and_cnd_vars` branch.
 You will need to compile the modified glibc and link it with your Multicilk program.

-TODO: Merge the different glibc's into one unified glibc to use.
+//TODO: Merge the different glibc's into one unified glibc to use.

 We also provide the following extra functions for working with Cilk runtimes.